-But, with employers recognising the enthusiastic can-do attitudes of the vast majority of the young people in the UK, we’re hopeful that this can be harnessed to bring their soft-skills up to scratch.”
+But, with employers recognizing the enthusiastic can-do attitudes of the vast majority of the young people in the UK, we’re hopeful that this can be harnessed to bring their soft-skills up to scratch.”

 A Millennial Branding report revealed that 92% of employers value strong teamwork skills.
-This can be displayed through communicating and helping fellow colleagues.
+This can be displayed by communicating and helping fellow colleagues.

 It is not enough to simply show up to work and get your work done, and if you believe putting earphones in and getting on with it will make you look conscientious, it is simply not good for morale and will only serve to make you look like you are only concerned with number one.

 The Millennial Branding survey also revealed that 43% of employers want to hire employees who are a good cultural fit within their business.
-This is often measured on how well a candidates values match up with their hiring managers.
+This is often measured on how well a candidate’s value matches up with their hiring managers.

 On top of these mentioned desirability’s, other soft skills that employers are seeking include: